2008 United States presidential election in Pennsylvania: By congressional district

 Although Barack Obama won Pennsylvania, John McCain carried ten of the commonwealth's 19 congressional districts, including four districts held by Democrats.
 One district, PA-03, was extremely close, however, with McCain only winning by 17 votes.
 Obama won nine districts, including two districts held by Republicans.
+The 12th congressional district, held by John Murtha, was the only district that supported Kerry in 2004 and McCain in 2008.